-- 2.4.8 The South Downs National Park Authority is preparing its own Local Plan and Vehicle Parking Standards SPD.
-This SPD does not apply to areas of East Hampshire district that are within the South Downs National Park. - 2.4.9 With the exception of above, the parking standards in this SPD apply to all developments for the provision of one or more residential units (gross) and all developments that result in the creation of non-residential floorspace.
-If a planning application for extension/alterations (residential and non residential) involves a significant increase in area then the impact of the development on parking will be a material consideration and additional parking spaces may be sought to ensure that a suitable level of parking provision is made. - 2.4.10 Where mixed use, residential and commercial developments are proposed, the parking requirements for each element should be calculated individually.
-Where appropriate, the Council will consider the shared use of parking between residential and commercial elements where it can be demonstrated that the relevant standards are met.
+- 1.4.8 The South Downs National Park Authority is preparing its own Local Plan and Vehicle Parking Standards SPD.
+This SPD does not apply to areas of East Hampshire district that are within the South Downs National Park. - 1.4.9 With the exception of above, the parking standards in this SPD apply to all developments for the provision of one or more residential units (gross) and all developments that result in the creation of non-residential floorspace.
+If a planning application for extension/alterations (residential and non-residential) involves a significant increase in area then the impact of the development on parking will be a material consideration and additional parking spaces may be sought to ensure that a suitable level of parking provision is made. - 1.4.10 Where mixed use, residential and commercial developments are proposed, the parking requirements for each element should be calculated individually.
+However, consideration should be given to how parking spaces can be shared between uses, particularly where the non-residential use is more likely to attract the need for parking during the day.
+Applicants will be required to demonstrate how these shared spaces will be managed to ensure that the needs of all uses on the site will be met, for example by preparing a parking strategy.

-2.5 Why produce new standards?
+1.5 Why produce new standards?